OmarElseyyid/Osus_website/README.md

 # Osus_website
-The Osus website is a paid site that enables students to register for online courses and also register in Turkish universities
+The Osus website is a paid site that enables students to register for online courses and also register in Turkish universities made with Codeigniter4 framework.